INFORMATION HELPS MAKE CONSERVATION HAPPEN

 At WWF-UK we rely on the generosity and support of individuals like you to carry out our vital conservation work.
 That is why we want to be completely transparent about why we need the personal details we request when you engage with us and how we will use them.

 As you browse our website and whenever you communicate with us, we collect information.
-It deepens our understanding of what works and what doesn’t.
+It deepens our understanding of what works and what doesn’t, which helps make our communications more effective.
 The more information we have, the more efficiently we are able to operate and the more funds we can direct into conservation.

 We take protecting your privacy very seriously and will always take all reasonable steps within our power to make sure your information is safe.